yanferens/go-interview-practice/README.md

 - **Learning Materials**: Access detailed learning content for each challenge
 - **Scoreboards**: Track your progress and compare with other users
 - **Modern UI**: Clean, responsive design with intuitive navigation
+- **Direct Filesystem Submission**: Submit your solution directly to your local repository with one click

 ### **Running the Web UI**